 Web Application Firewall (WAF) on Azure Front Door

 A Web Application Firewall (WAF) policy allows you to control access to your web applications by using a set of custom and managed rules.
 You can change the state of the policy or configure a specific mode type for the policy.
-Depending on policy level settings you can choose to either actively inspect incoming requests, monitor only, or to monitor and take actions against requests that match a rule.
+Depending on the policy level settings you can choose to either actively inspect incoming requests, monitor only, or monitor and take actions against requests that match a rule.
+You can also configure the WAF to only detect threats without blocking them, which is useful when you first enable the WAF.
+After evaluating how the WAF works with your application, you can reconfigure the WAF settings and enable the WAF in prevention mode.
 For more information, see WAF policy settings.

 - Only Azure Front Door Premium and Azure Front Door (classic) support managed rules.

 - Azure Front Door (classic) supports only DRS 1.1 or below.

 Azure Web Application Firewall (WAF) with Front Door allows you to control access to your web applications based on the conditions you define.
 A custom WAF rule consists of a priority number, rule type, match conditions, and an action.
 There are two types of custom rules: match rules and rate limit rules.
 A match rule control access based on a set of matching conditions while a rate limit rule control access based on matching conditions and the rates of incoming requests.
 For more information, see WAF custom rules.

 Azure Web Application Firewall (WAF) can sometime block requests that you want to allow for your application.
 WAF exclusion list allows you to omit certain request attributes from a WAF evaluation and allow the rest of the request to be process as normal.
 For more information, see WAF exclusion lists.